NDWX/Declare/README.md

 ## Usage

-Declared objects can be resolved through an instance of `Manager` object which can be instantiated by passing an instance of `Configuration` object as follow:
+Objects declared in the configuration file can be resolved through an instance of `Manager` object which can be instantiated by passing an instance of `Configuration` object as follow:
 ```python
 import Declare